By Graham C. Knowles

 Start Setting SMART Goals Today!

 No matter what your goal, it should be purposeful and meaningful to you.
 Keep dreaming and keep setting those goals!
-And remember to keep them Specific, Measurable, Achievable, Realistic, and Time-Bound.
+And remember to keep them Specific, Measurable, Achievable, Rewarding, and Time Specific.

 In his spare time he is very involved in the local soccer and school community in Colonie, NY.